 At the East Ramp you’ll find Castaic Landing, which offers boat rentals, marina services, and a fully stocked store and bait shop.
 This area has the main launch ramp used by anglers, while the West Ramp is favored by pleasure boaters and personal watercraft.

-Despite having nearly 30 miles of shoreline, limited shore fishing access is scattered around at various points around Castaic Lake.
+Despite having nearly 30 miles of shoreline, Castaic Lake shore fishing is somewhat limited, with access points scattered around the main lake.
 The dam is the most popular spot for bank fishing.
 Fishing is not permitted off the boat docks and launch ramps.

 The lagoon is a very different story.
-Abundant shore fishing access is available around much of its shoreline, and the 24-hour fishing pier is a great place for shore fishermen to start.
+Abundant shore fishing access is available around much of Castaic Lagoon’s shoreline, and the 24-hour fishing pier is a great place for shore fishermen to start.

 Fishing from kayaks, canoes and float tubes is also popular in the lagoon, where motorized craft are restricted to electric motors only.
 Castaic Lake State Recreation Area offers kayaks for rent.